AtanasovAtanas/interactive-content/EN/02-HTML-Structure/02-Forms.md

 ### Input Validation

-* HTML input validation is done automatically by the browser based on special attributes.
+* HTML input validation is done automatically by the browser-based on special attributes.
 * The validation only occurs when attempting to submit the form.
-* Inputs which are disabled or read-only will not trigger validation.
+* Inputs that are disabled or read-only will not trigger validation.

 ### Input Attributes